 We will recursive/inductively prove correctness.
-If we for a while ignore the computation of the barrier, then besides the bases case (all vertices M-covered) there are three cases to consider:
+There are three cases to consider:

-- In the base case, where there are no uncovered vertices, it is correct not to return a path. - If an augmenting path is found it is correct to return it. - If no adjacent red vertices exist, then Proposition 2.3.4 says that it is correct to restrict the search to the complement of T. - If a blossom was found, then Lemma 2.4.6 and Lemma 2.4.7 tells us that it is correct to look for an augmenting path in G/C.
+- In the base case, where there are no uncovered vertices, it is correct not to return a path. - If an augmenting path is found it is correct to return it. - If no adjacent red vertices exist, then Proposition 1.3.6 says that it is correct to restrict the search to the complement of T. - If a blossom was found, then Lemma 1.4.6 and Lemma 1.4.7 tell us that it is correct to look for an augmenting path in G/C.